SOUTH WEST ENGLAND:

 It has some rich farming land and farming, especially sheep farming, is at the heart of Welsh village life.
 The landscapes are really gorgeous here; from the Brecon Beacons in the South, through the gentle pastures of mid Wales, to the high mountains of the North there is some glorious countryside.
 The Snowdonia national park contains Wales’ highest and Britain’s second highest mountain, Mt.
 Snowden.
 And its tough terrain is popular with climbers and hikers.
 The Brecon Beacons too in the South have lots of good climbing and hiking trails and the Pembrokeshire coast, especially around the St. David’s Peninsula, has a great deal of well marked seaside walks overlooking the Irish Sea.

 Wales is a Celtic land and though the Welsh don’t promote their ‘Celticness’ to outsiders as much as the bigger tourist centres of Ireland or Scotland, it’s still there, in a quieter, more unassuming, way.
 The soft, lyrical Welsh language is spoken to this day in a surprising amount of rural areas, in fact it is the first language in many villages.
 And further traces of Wales’ proud Celtic origins can be found in the numerous ancient and mysterious standing stones scattered around the countryside.
-Farmstay holidays here are popular with savvy visitors and they give a great insight into otherwise less obvious aspects of Welsh rural life.
+Farm stay holidays here are popular with savvy visitors and they give a great insight into otherwise less obvious aspects of Welsh rural life and you can find everything from rustic farmhouse B&Bs to some quite luxury farm stays.

 Our Recommended Farm Stays in Wales: Farmstays/Wales